advancepro/Web_Master/README.md

 Rule processed in this project contains user and address information.
-Can view those informations.

-Can delete and edit the infomrations.
+Can view, delete and edit those informations.